Brandon-Lee-Last/QuickFood/README.md

    * Clone or download .zip file and extract.
    * Runs pure java in the console window.

   # ---- Help ----
-    * If using eclipse, make sure you have console input availabilty activated.
+     If using eclipse, make sure you have console input availabilty activated.
-       * Run --> Run Configurations --> Arguments (it is the 2nd tab on the right) --> Program arguments (https://stackoverflow.com/questions/4918355/how-to-take-user-inputs-in-eclipse/4918368)
+     Run --> Run Configurations --> Arguments (it is the 2nd tab on the right) --> Program arguments.
+      (https://stackoverflow.com/questions/4918355/how-to-take-user-inputs-in-eclipse/4918368)